 What is a Vocational School?

-A vocational school, also known as a technical or trade school, offers training that is focused on a specific vocation.
+A vocational school, a technical or trade school, offers training focused on a specific vocation.
 The vocational classes focus on everything you need to know to start working in a new career on day one.
 No elective or general education courses that 4-year colleges require you to complete.
 Just the most important information, and nothing else.

-It is important to note that some vocations required certification or license.
-Whether it is about client or worker safety or just confirmation of knowledge and skills, certifications and licenses help you prove your proficiency and build confidence in your new employer.
+It is important to note that some vocations require certification or license.
+Whether it concerns client or worker safety or just confirmation of knowledge and skills, certifications and licenses help you prove your proficiency and build confidence in your new employer.
 If this means you, the good news is that vocational schools will prepare you for these certification or license exams.

 Vocational schools also help you start your new career quickly, offering you a great education, in-class lectures, and lab work to put the theories to the test.
 They offer industry experienced instructors, a community for networking, externships to get real-world experience and career services throughout your career.
 Also, vocational schools can help you graduate within months, rather than years.
 It is a complete education in a fraction of the time spent at a 4-year college.

 There are many benefits of attending a vocational school.
 From a quick start to a great education and more.
 Enjoy all the benefits of a vocational school and prepare for your new career.

 Do you have responsibilities during the day?
 Take care of family members, work a day job to pay the bills, or want to learn a vocation and start earning in months rather than years?
 Vocational schools understand that you may have less than 4 years to get a degree.
 Instead, vocational schools prepare you for a vocation within months, not years, and allow you to start earning immediately.
 No electives in 18th-century art, just the vocational training you need to secure a new job.

 2. Choose a Flexible Schedule